 Learn about the lives of persons born intersex in other countries.

-(Noun) Clinically significant distress caused when a person does not identify with the sex they were believed to be at birth.
+(Noun) Clinically significant distress that can occur in persons whose gender identity differs from the sex they were thought to be at birth.
 Can also describe a desire to change the characteristics that are the source of the distress, such as physical anatomy.
+Learn More

 Sex / Sex assigned at birth / Biological sex

 (Noun) A person's sex (male, female, or intersex) is often determined based on the appearance of the genitalia, either in ultrasound or at birth.
 In reality, biological sex is more complicated, referring to a combination of anatomical, physiological, genetic, and physical attributes.
 These include genitalia, gonads, hormone levels, hormone receptors, chromosomes, genes, and secondary sex characteristics.
 The phrase "sex assigned at birth" is used by some to emphasize that genitalia alone are not always a sufficient indication of a person's sex, as well as the fact that a person's gender identity is not always aligned with the sex characteristics observed at birth.
 Learn More

 Ainsworth, C. (2015).
 Sex redefined: The idea of two sexes is simplistic.
 Biologists now think there is a wider spectrum than that.
 Nature, 518, 288-291. https://www.nature.com/news/polopoly_fs/1.16943!/menu/main/topColumns/topLeftColumn/pdf/518288a.pdf

 APA Task Force on Gender Identity, Gender Variance, and Intersex Conditions (2006).
 Answers to your questions about individuals with intersex conditions [Pamphlet].
 American Psychological Association. https://www.apa.org/topics/lgbt/intersex.pdf